Administrative Regulation 1312.3

 If 15 percent or more of students enrolled in a particular District school speak a single primary language other than English, the District's policy, regulation, forms, and notices concerning the UCP shall be translated into that language, in accordance with Education Code 234.1 and 48985.
 In all other instances, the District shall ensure meaningful access to all relevant UCP information for parents/guardians with limited English proficiency.

 The notice shall:

 - Identify the, position(s), in the District responsible for receiving and investigating complaints and ensuring District compliance, and the identity(ies) of the person(s) currently occupying that position, if known.

 - Advise that Person(s), employee(s), or position(s) responsible in the District for compliance and/or investigations shall be knowledgeable about the laws/programs that he/she is assigned to investigate

 - Advise the complainant of any civil law remedies that may be available to him/her under state or federal discrimination laws, if applicable.

-- Advise the complainant of the appeal process, including, if applicable, the complainant's right to take a complaint directly to the California Department of Education (CDE) or to pursue remedies before civil courts or other public agencies, such as the U.S. Department of Education's Office for Civil Rights (OCR) in cases involving unlawful discrimination.
+- Advise the complainant of the opportunity to appeal the District's Investigation Report to CDE, except when the District has used its uniform complaint procedures to address a complaint not described in 5 CCR 4610(b).
+This includes, if applicable, the complainant's right to take a complaint directly to the California Department of Education (CDE) or to pursue remedies before civil courts or other public agencies, such as the U.S. Department of Education's Office for Civil Rights (OCR) in cases involving unlawful discrimination.

 - The complaint review shall be completed within 60 calendar days from the date of receipt of the complaint unless the complainant agrees in writing to an extension of the timeline.